-Polytechnic Diploma holders receive exemptions and gain direct entry to Year 2 of the Degree*.
-You can complete your Degree in 16 months instead of 28 months^.
+Polytechnic Diploma holders receive exemptions and gain direct entry to Year 2 of the Degree1.
+You can complete your Degree in 16 months instead of 28 months2.
 You can look forward to starting your careers and earning sooner, possibly even one year earlier.
-You also have the flexibility to plan your schedule and study at your own pace while you are working.
+You also have the flexibility to plan your schedule and study at your own pace even while you are working.

 Click to apply online

-Accredited by Australian Computer Society (ACS) - a membership affiliation with
+Accredited by the Australian Computer Society (ACS) - a membership affiliation with

 Singapore Computer Society (SCS)